On the Intrinsic Limits of Transformer Image Embeddings in Non-Solvable Spatial Reasoning: Theoretical Analysis

-While standard Vision Transformers operate as purely feed-forward, constant-depth encoders, a potential counter-argument suggests that equipping them with Chain-of-Thought (CoT) unrolling could bypass the $\mathsf{TC^0}$ limitation.
-By decomposing the transformation into $N$ sequential steps, the effective circuit depth expands to $O(N)$, theoretically granting the capacity to simulate $\mathsf{NC^1}$ algorithms \citep{merrill2024illusion}.
+While standard Vision Transformers operate as purely feed-forward, constant-depth encoders, a potential counter-argument suggests that Chain-of-Thought (CoT) unrolling could bypass the $\mathsf{TC^0}$ limitation by expanding the effective circuit depth to $O(N)$, theoretically enabling $\mathsf{NC^1}$ simulation \citep{merrill2024illusion}.
+However, this extension effectively reverts the architecture to a deep recurrent model, resurrecting the historical challenges of RNNs.

-However, this theoretical extension faces two practical hurdles in the continuous visual domain.
-First is the challenge of \textbf{Analog Stability}.
-Unlike the discrete state-tracking of RNNs which utilize hard non-linearities to rectify noise, visual embeddings operate on continuous manifolds (e.g., near $\mathrm{SO}(3)$).
-In this analog regime, small approximation errors $\epsilon$ inherent to neural inference do not merely sum up but compound recursively.
-Mathematically, for a sequence of length $N$, the divergence tends to grow exponentially ($\epsilon_{\text{total}} \sim (1+\epsilon)^N$), rapidly causing the latent trajectory to drift from the underlying group manifold.

-Second, effectively reintroducing recurrence via CoT may resurrect the optimization challenges inherent to sequential architectures.
-While Transformers supplanted RNNs largely due to their superior training stability over long contexts, forcing them to emulate deep sequential logical chains mimics the computational graph of a deep RNN.
-Consequently, this approach risks reintroducing practical training pathologies---such as gradient instability or optimization difficulties over long horizons---that modern non-recurrent architectures were specifically engineered to avoid.
+Unlike discrete symbolic reasoning, spatial embedding operates on continuous manifolds where approximation errors compound exponentially with depth ($\epsilon_{\text{total}} \sim (1+\epsilon)^N$).
+Consequently, while CoT theoretically raises the complexity ceiling, it forces the model to confront the very issues—analog drift and optimization instability over long horizons—that non-recurrent architectures were designed to eliminate.
+Thus, the barrier remains practical: one must choose between the insufficient expressivity of constant depth or the optimization pathology of deep recurrence.